tsolteg/creating-a-web-service/README.md

 ## How to deploy PHP on docker

 ## How to deploy Apache on docker
+This is how you docker-compose.yml should look like.

 ## How to deploy MySQL on docker
 In order to run MySQL on docker we need to :